greg-raven/Impeachment-Chronicles/_posts/2020-08-10-trump-and-tgp-were-right-obamagate-started-in-2015.md

 >
 > <cite>Donald J. Trump (@realDonaldTrump) June 6, 2018</cite>

 The mainstream media was interested.
 They were interested in accusing President Trump of tweeting a conspiracy story.
-The fake news media denied the fact that spying on candidate Trump occurred in spite of evidence showing this happened and then slammed the President and the Gateway Pundit for posting the tweets from Nick Falco.
+The fake news media denied the fact that spying on candidate Trump occurred in spite of evidence showing this happened and then slammed the President and *The Gateway Pundit* for posting the tweets from Nick Falco.

 To this day Wikipedia (which supports crazy far-left and dishonest positions in anything related to President Trump) calls this work, a conspiracy and “Spygate” a conspiracy.

 […]

-Wikipedia calls the above story a conspiracy and the Gateway Pundit a conspiracy media outlet.
-However, they don’t call CNN, NBC, MSNBC, CNBC, ABC, The New York Times, Washington Post, and the many other far-left sites conspiracy outlets for pushing the Trump – Russia collusion for more than two years.
+Wikipedia calls the above story a conspiracy and *The Gateway Pundit* a conspiracy media outlet.
+However, they don’t call CNN, NBC, MSNBC, CNBC, ABC, *The New York Times, Washington Post,* and the many other far-left sites conspiracy outlets for pushing the Trump – Russia collusion for more than two years.

 The liberal media and Wikipedia omitted the facts.
 For example, they state that the texts were released previously, yes they were but, THEY WERE REDACTED.
 Wikipedia is far-left when it comes to US politics!